Walfar/cs523-project-1/README.md

 Public Repo for CS-523
 ======================

-Here are the two projects the students needs to complete for the course CS-523.
+The repo contains material for the two projects the students need to complete for in the EPFL CS-523.